timohissink/nextdns-sync/README.md

 Make rapid changes to any profile's denylist or allowlist without going through the full sync flow.

 ### 💾 Config Management
-Export your profiles to a portable JSON snapshot and import them back later — or onto a different account.
+Back-up and export your profiles to a portable JSON snapshot and import them back later — or onto a different account.
 Includes a human-readable preview with all settings, lists, and rules laid out clearly.

 ---